-Hi, I’m Deborah Hill and I take a Spirit, Mind, and Body approach to your wellbeing.
+Hi, I’m Deb Hill and I take a Spirit, Mind, Body approach to wellbeing.

-After years of working with others, I realised something was missing.
+I developed these tools after years of working with others, when I realised something was missing.

-That something has turned out to be the core aspect of my practice, understanding the relevance of the condition of our Soul to happiness.
+That something has turned out to be the core aspect of my practice.
+It’s in understanding the relevance of the condition of our Soul to happiness.

-In fact, clients move further and faster when this is the case.
-It’s about who YOU [Self] are in all it’s entirety, that is, in Spirit, Mind and Body.
+In fact, you move further and faster when these three aspects are brought into alignment.
+It’s about who YOU [Self] are in all it’s entirety, Spirit, as well as mind and body.
+These aspects are interwoven.

-In choosing to go within you’re led to a deeper, more meaningful understanding of who you are and why you’re here.
+In going within you’re led to a deeper, more meaningful understanding of who you are and why you’re here.

-Within ourselves lies our True Self (Soul) which is connected to a higher source of wisdom and Power.
+Within yourself lies your True Self (Soul) which is connected to a higher source of wisdom and Power.

-Working from this perspective we uncover the source of our separation, the old ideas and attitudes which keep us stuck in the past.
+Therefore we uncover the source of your separation, the old ideas and attitudes which keep you stuck in the past.

-By addressing our scarcity and shadow side, the true integration of Self begins, resulting in a genuine experience of connection, freedom, and happiness.
+As you address your shadow side, true integration begins, resulting in a genuine experience of connection, freedom, and happiness.

 Your True Self is who you really are, the person you were born to be.